opulo-inc/docs/docs/semi-assembly-3-1/mounting-staging-plates-3-1/index.md

 1. Remove the staging plate and build plate from the first tray.
 The staging plate has the motherboard, camera, pumps, valves, wiring, and tubing mounted on it.
 The build plate is bare.
   ![](images/staging-plate.JPG)
   ![](images/build-plate.JPG)

+2. Remove the rubber band from around the nozzle rack

 2. Get 8x M5x8mm button head screws and 8x t-slot nuts from your hardware bag.
   ![](images/plate-hardware.JPG)